-Building upon previous works with synthetic data in both two \cite{Lahivaara:2019eg} and three spatial dimensions \cite{khalili2022monitoring}, this study focuses on the estimation of water volume from seismic data collected at a controlled experimental site in Laukaa, Finland.
-The seismic data, obtained from an artificial porous sand pool using a drop-weight seismic source, were gathered during several acquisition campaigns following changes in the water table level.
-For the neural network-based water volume estimator, we first build a synthetic training database by simulating seismic wave propagation for different scenarios of the studied sand pool using a numerical wave propagation solver.
-The applied numerical wave propagation solver builds upon the works presented in \citep{ward2020discontinuous,khalili2022monitoring}.
+Building upon previous works with synthetic data in both two (2D) \cite{Lahivaara:2019eg} and three (3D) spatial dimensions \cite{khalili2022monitoring}, this study focuses on the estimation of water volume from seismic data collected at a controlled experimental site in Laukaa, Finland.
+The seismic data, obtained from an artificial porous sand pool using a drop-weight seismic source, were gathered during several acquisition campaigns following controlled changes in the water-table level.
+For the neural network-based water volume estimator, we first build a synthetic training database by simulating seismic wave propagation for different scenarios of the studied sand pool, including variations in physical parameters and water table level.
+The simulations employ a numerical wave propagation solver based on the methods presented in \cite{DudleyWard:2017dp, ward2020discontinuous, khalili2022monitoring}.
 This synthetic data is then used to train neural networks, which are subsequently applied to the real seismic data to directly recover water volume, aiming to improve precision in mapping current water volumes and contributing to the development of sustainable groundwater management practices.

-In our analysis of neural network-based estimates, we augment our approach by applying the Shapley additive explanation (SHAP) framework \citep{Lundberg:2017ua}.
+In our analysis of neural network-based estimates, we augment our approach by applying the Shapley additive explanation (SHAP) framework \cite{Lundberg:2017ua}.
 Employing the SHAP framework provides us with a deeper understanding of the estimation process at the receiver level.
-In our specific context, we focus on understanding the contribution of receivers to our results, rather than aiming to optimize the configuration of the receiver array.
+Specifically, we use SHAP analysis to evaluate the contribution of each receiver to the final water-volume estimate.
+The purpose is interpretability rather than receiver-array optimization.